Ford Expedition: 2013

 No major cosmetic changes; however, the XL trim and XLT Sport options were dropped, leaving only the XLT, XLT Premium, Limited, and King Ranch trims.
 Updates made to the 2013 models (which went on sale in August 2012) included the TowCommand trailer brake controller system that is bundled with the heavy-duty trailer towing package, a new internal shift control module which allows the six-speed automatic transmission to tailor shifts to engine demand, ten equipment levels, three new colors (Blue Jeans Metallic, Kodiak Brown Metallic and Ruby Red Metallic Tinted Clearcoat), and a new 20-inch chrome-clad aluminum wheels that was available on both the Limited and King Ranch trims.
 The latter trim also featured chrome roof racks and side mirrors.
 Another notable change can be found on the driver's instrumental panel, with the temperature and fuel gauge trading sides.

 2014

 No major cosmetic changes.
 Only three trims (XLT, Limited and King Ranch) were offered.
-The Sirius XM with Navlink and HD radio was added to the XLT as an optional feature.
+The SiriusXM with Navlink and HD radio was added to the XLT as an optional feature.
 A new, quieter, mechanical Nivomat adaptive hydraulic load-leveling suspension system was available, in place of the adaptive pneumatic air-ride load-leveling suspension.
 When properly equipped, the Expedition continued to offer top-end towing capability with a braked trailer towing capacity of 9,200 lb.